 - Vitamin C – 77 mg.
 With this amount of vitamin C, everyone will instantly get an amazing vitamin-boost-bomb!
 The guinea pigs need this vitamin to keep their overall health and avoid the scurvy.

 - Vitamin A – 1%.
-Vitamin A is important for antioxidant protection; it prevents most diseases, and it helps in the formation of soft tissues too.
+Vitamin A is important for antioxidant protection.
+It prevents most diseases, and helps in the formation of soft tissues.

 - Vitamin B6 – 5%.
 The B6 vitamin has a ton of beneficial functions.
-It removes stress, cleanses the internal organs, improves the look of the skin and hair, it soothes pains and aches too, among other things.
+It removes stress, cleanses the internal organs, improves the look of the skin and hair, soothes pains and aches, among other things.

 - Fibers – 4.7 g.
 This is a good amount of fibers for a fruit.
-Everyone needs fibers; they improve the digestion and bowel movements, and they keep the stomach and intestines active.
+Everyone needs fibers.
+They improve the digestion and bowel movements, and keep the stomach and intestines active.

 - Carbs and proteins – 10.7 g carbs and 1.2 g protein.
 These amounts are quite good for fruit and are the main energy sources needed on a daily basis.

-- Urinary problems – because lemons have some calcium and phosphorus, this increases the risk of urinary problems.
+- Urinary problems – Because lemons have some calcium and phosphorus, this increases the risk of urinary problems.
 When calcium deposits as an excess mineral in the urinary tract of guinea pigs, it can make bladder or kidney stones.
 But, other complications are expected too; urinary infections or blood in the urine.
-So, any food that has calcium, but also has good nutrients for the cavy, must be served in moderation.
+So, any food that has calcium must be served in moderation.

-- Stomach sensitivity – the lemon also has fibers and sugars.
-The digestive system of guinea pigs is not designed for digesting too many fibers – this makes them bloated, gassy and with loose stool.
-Also, they can’t digest sugars – this makes discomfort in the stomach, pains during digestion and overgrowth of ‘bad’ bacteria in the stomach.
+- Stomach sensitivity – The lemon has fibers and sugars.
+The digestive system of guinea pigs is not designed for digesting too many fibers.
+This makes them bloated, gassy and with loose stool.
+Also, they can’t digest sugars.
+This makes discomfort in the stomach, pains during digestion and overgrowth of bad bacteria in the stomach.